SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 ### Understand how we will use the business partner as customer

-We'll be using the generic "Business Partner" concept to be the basis for a further entity in our service, specifically the customer (who create incidents).
+We'll be using the generic "Business Partner" concept to be the basis for a further entity in our service, specifically to represent customers (who create incidents).

 👉 Look at this updated entity relationship diagram, and note where we will introduce business partners as `Customers`: